lzwjava/blog-source/notes/2025-06-03-maven-checkstyle-scan-en.md

 ---
-title: "Maven Checkstyle: Continue Scanning"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Maven Checkstyle: Continue Scanning'
 translated: false
-generated: true
 ---

 To make `mvn checkstyle:check` continue scanning all modules without failing early on violations, you need to configure the Checkstyle Maven plugin to disable the `failOnViolation` option.
 By default, `failOnViolation` is set to `true`, causing the build to stop as soon as violations are found.
 Setting it to `false` allows the scan to complete across all modules, reporting all violations without halting the build.